superplant12/chartswatcher-edge-extension/README.md

 # ChartsWatcher Symbol Sync (Edge Extension)

+# Since version 1.9.9 of ChartsWatcher, native syncing across multiple browser windows has been implemented so this extension is no longer needed.

 This extension syncs the SYMBOL value between Edge windows that are open to `https://app.chartswatcher.com/dashboard`.
 It targets the panel that has the royalblue context color selected and forwards symbol changes to other windows.